Doing More Together

 Explore the 200+ projects of Together Spokane.

-* The proposed bond extension would add $0.02 per $1,000 of assessed property value in the first year with an average increase between 2%-3% per year through 2030.
+* The bond will add $0.02 per $1,000 of assessed property value in the first year with an average increase between 2%-3% per year through 2030.

-** The proposed levy would add $0.27 per $1,000 of assessed property value through 2045.
+** The levy will add $0.27 per $1,000 of assessed property value through 2045.

 The tax rate for the parks levy will be based on your 2026 taxable assessed property value.